pavelee/react-content-manager/README.md

 npm run dev
 ```

 The demo is using local file to persist data.
 It's only for demo purposes.
-In real project you should use your own persistance layer.
+In real project you should use your own persistence layer.

 ## How to develop package locally?